Abreact: to release (repressed emotions) by acting out as in words, behavior, or the imagination, the situation causing the conflict.

 Also, realize that the client may be judging themselves for losing control.
 That just adds to their anxiety.
 If so, address that.
 Acknowledge that it’s there.
 Whatever it is, bring it to light and then release it.

-When a client abreacts, recognize that their Subconscious Mind is expressing a need for safety.
+So that's it.
+When a client abreacts, recognize that the client's Subconscious Mind is expressing a need for safety.
 It’s doing exactly what it was designed to do, which is keep the client safe by avoiding threat.
+That's good.

 The fact that the threat is in the past hasn’t registered, yet.
 As long as that event is unresolved, the threat continues to exist.
 And the client’s Subconscious Mind will continue to try to protect.